Turkey Cooking Time Calculator

 If you have ever organized a Thanksgiving or Christmas dinner, you will probably have wondered "How long does it take to cook a turkey?"
 Well, our turkey cooking time calculator has all the answer for you!

 You'll not only find out the exact cooking time your turkey needs (e.g., the 20 lb turkey cook time or an unstuffed/stuffed turkey cooking time), but also a few tips and tricks on how to cook a turkey in general.
 Read on if you want to know all about turkey cooking time and temperatures.

 How to use turkey cooking time calculator? - How long to cook a turkey?

 Our calculator is a simple tool, yet it gives you a wide range of cooking options.
 We can find the turkey cook time for every dish you can imagine!
 Just follow these steps:

 - In the first field, input the weight of your turkey.
 You can freely switch between units, so choose the one most suitable to you.
 For example, if you want to know how long to cook 15 lb turkey, then enter 15 lb.
-If you haven't bought your bird yet, check the perfect weight of turkey calculator and input the amount of people you want to feed.
+If you haven't bought your bird yet, check the turkey size calculator and input the amount of people you want to feed.

 - Move to the